letatthinh/thinh-le-website-front-end/README.md

 Check out the `vscode-settings.json` for my settings.

-## `jsconfig.json`
+## `jsconfig.json` and `tsconfig.json`

-The `jsconfig.json` file specifies the root files and the options for the features provided by the JavaScript language service.
+The `tsconfig.json` file specifies the root files and the compiler options required to compile the project.

+JavaScript projects can use a `jsconfig.json` file instead, which acts almost the same but has some JavaScript-related compiler flags enabled by default.

 View the [TypeScript compilerOptions documentation](https://www.typescriptlang.org/tsconfig/#compilerOptions) for more information.

-Note: Because this app doesn't use TypeScript, so I created `jsconfig.json` file.

 # Project structure